session-replay-tools/mysql-sgt-replay-module/README.md

       '3306' on '10.110.12.17'(the target MySQL), and connect 10.110.12.18 for asking intercept to pass response packets to it.

-##Release History
+## Release History
-+ 2014.09  v1.0    mysql-sgt-replay-module released
++ 2017.03  v1.0    mysql-sgt-replay-module released

-##Bugs and feature requests
+## Bugs and feature requests
 Have a bug or a feature request?
 [Please open a new issue](https://github.com/session-replay-tools/mysql-sgt-replay-module/issues).
 Before opening any issue, please search for existing issues.